Lioo7/Final-Project/README.md

 3. Install the required Python dependencies: `pip install -r requirements.txt`
 4. Navigate to the client directory: `cd ../client`
 5. Install the required npm dependencies: `npm install`
+6. Install MySQL server and client packages: `sudo apt install mysql-server mysql-client`.
+7. Navigate to the database directory: `cd ../database`
-6. Set up the necessary environment variables.
+8. Set up the necessary environment variables.

 #### Environment Variable Configuration

 To configure the required environment variables for the database:
-* 'user_budget_system': This variable represents the desired username for the budget system, which can be used to authenticate and identify the user within the system.
-* 'system_budget_password': This variable represents the password for the budget system user, which is required for authentication and accessing the budget system's functionalities.

-##### Linux

-For Linux users, you can refer to [this tutorial](https://www.youtube.com/watch?v=Y6_7xaxkPik) on setting environment variables.

-##### MacOS

-For Mac users, you can refer to [this tutorial](https://www.youtube.com/watch?v=dl_jgYr0rxU) on setting environment variables.

-##### Windows

-For Windows users, you can refer to [this tutorial](https://www.youtube.com/watch?v=ow2jROvxyH4) on setting environment variables.

-After defining the environment variables using the instructions above, continue with the installation steps:
-<br>7.
-Install MySQL server and client packages: `sudo apt install mysql-server mysql-client`.
-<br>8.
-Open MySQL terminal: Launch the MySQL terminal with the following command:: `mysql -u root -p`
+1. Create an '.env' file: Use the '.env.example' file in the database directory as a template.
+You can copy and rename it to '.env':
+`cp ../database/.env.example ../database/.env`
+2. Edit the '.env' file: Open the '.env' file you've just created and modify the values accordingly, if necessary.

 <br>9.
-Create a new user in the database: `CREATE USER 'budget_user'@'localhost' IDENTIFIED BY 'budget_password';`
+To initialize the database, run the command: `python sql_Initialization.py`.
 <br>10.
-Navigate to the database directory: `cd ../database`
+Start the server by navigating to the server directory and running the command: `python app.py`.
 <br>11.
-To initialize the database, run the command: `python sql_Initialization.py`.
+On a new terminal, start the client by navigating to the client directory and running the command: `npm start`.
 <br>12.
-Start the server by navigating to the server directory and running the command: `python app.py`.
+Open the client-side application in your web browser: `http://localhost:5001`.
 <br>13.
-On a new terminal, start the client by navigating to the client directory and running the command: `npm start`.
-<br>14.
-Open the client-side application in your web browser: `http://localhost:5001`.
-<br>15.
 You're ready to actively participate in the budget voting process!

 ## Testing